How to Become a Speech-Language Pathologist in Kentucky

 The application fee for a Kentucky SLP license is $50, which has to be included along with the initial $100 license fee.

 It’s also possible to become licensed via reciprocity if you hold a license in good standing in another state as an SLP.
-You will have to otherwise meet the same standards, but if you happen to have a CCC-SLP, that may be accepted as proof that you have met all the necessary requirements.
+You will have to meet the same standards, but if you have a CCC-SLP, that may be accepted as proof that you’ve met all the requirements.

 Finding a Job as an SLP in Kentucky

-Many SLPs also work in the public school system, offering educational assistance to students with communicative disabilities.
-Working in the public school system requires additional licensure, which has been summarized by ASHA.
+Many SLPs work in the public school system, providing educational support to students with communication disabilities.
+Working in the public school system requires additional licensure, as summarized by ASHA.
 Contact local school districts for job openings.

-If you choose to become an independent practitioner, you’ll be able to develop your own treatment programs, hire specialized speech-language pathologists and audiologists, and offer peace of mind to caregivers and patients alike.
-It’s a challenging option, requiring you to manage a business in addition to providing therapy, but often worth rewards in terms of freedom and flexibility in your personal life.
+Choose to become an independent practitioner.
+You’ll be able to develop your own treatment programs, hire specialized speech-language pathologists and audiologists, and offer peace of mind to caregivers and patients.
+It’s a challenging option, requiring you to manage a business alongside providing therapy, but it often gives rewards in terms of freedom and flexibility.
+Explore SLP career opportunities and work settings to learn more about your options.

 Your SLP license must be renewed every two years, and you must complete 30 hours of continuing education during each renewal period.
-That training must come from an approved provider; the Board provides lists of those approved organizations annually.
+An approved provider must provide that training.
+The Board provides an annual list of approved organizations.

-Your actual license renewal must be completed online through a Kentucky Department of Professional Licensing eServices account.
-Licenses must be renewed by the end of January
+Your license renewal must be completed online through a Kentucky Department of Professional Licensing eServices account.
+Licenses must be renewed by the end of January every two years.

-On top of career advantages, KSHA also provides continuing education opportunities.
-The organization sponsors a number of both online and in-person events that can count toward continuing ed requirements.
-The annual convention offers another golden opportunity to get your training out of the way as well as keep up with current events in Kentucky SLP therapy.
+In addition to career advantages, KSHA also offers continuing education opportunities.
+The organization sponsors a number of both online and in-person events that count toward continuing education requirements.
+The annual convention provides another chance to get up to date on LP therapy.

 Speech-Language Pathology Salary in Kentucky

-The average SLP salary in Kentucky is $83,310 annually, or $40.05 hourly.
-As you gain experience and expertise in the field, though, you’ll find yourself moving up the ladder.
-Towards the top-end of the salary spectrum that figure jumps up to at least $110,650 annually, or $54.24 per hour.
+The average SLP salary in Kentucky is $86,260 annually, or $41.47 hourly (2024 data).
+As you gain experience and expertise in the field, you’ll find yourself moving up the ladder.
+At the top end of the salary spectrum, that figure jumps to at least $113,410 annually, or $54.53 per hour.
+For context on how Kentucky compares to other states, explore speech-language pathology salaries nationwide.

 SLP Salaries in Kentucky by Region